sujal-bansal/Code-Collab-Platform/README.md

-# PenCode - Collaborative Code Editor
+# PenCode - Collaborative Code Editor 🚀

 PenCode is a real-time collaborative code editor built with Django and WebSockets that allows multiple users to work on code simultaneously.
 The application features syntax highlighting, code execution capabilities, and real-time collaboration.

-## Features
+## ✨ Features

-- **Real-time Collaboration**: Multiple users can edit code simultaneously with live updates
+- **🔄 Real-time Collaboration**: Multiple users can edit code simultaneously with live updates
-- **Online User Tracking**: See who's currently working in your coding session
+- **👥 Online User Tracking**: See who's currently working in your coding session
-- **Syntax Highlighting**: Support for multiple programming languages
+- **🌈 Syntax Highlighting**: Support for multiple programming languages
-- **Code Execution**: Run your code directly in the browser
+- **▶️ Code Execution**: Run your code directly in the browser
-- **Authentication System**: User registration and login functionality
+- **🔐 Authentication System**: User registration and login functionality
-- **Group Management**: Create and join different coding groups
+- **👨‍💻 Group Management**: Create and join different coding groups
-- **Modern UI**: Dark-themed interface optimized for coding
+- **🌙 Modern UI**: Dark-themed interface optimized for coding

-## Supported Languages
+## 🌐 Supported Languages

 - JavaScript (executed in-browser)
 - Python